What to Do If You’re Injured on the Job

-The next step that an employee should take, particularly in circumstances of a serious injury, is to contact an experienced and qualified workers’ compensation attorney to obtain advice and representation, if necessary.
-Most workers’ compensation attorneys will not charge a consultation fee and there is no obligation on the part of the employee.
-We recommend against employees giving a recorded statement to the workers’ compensation insurance carrier before talking with an experienced attorney and obtaining advice regarding their claim.
+The next step that an employee should take, particularly in circumstances of a serious injury, is to contact an experienced and qualified Goldsboro workers’ compensation attorney to obtain advice and representation, if necessary.
+At Riddle & Brantley, our workers’ comp attorneys do not charge attorney fees unless we win your case and recover compensation for you.
+We recommend employees do NOT give a recorded statement to the workers’ compensation insurance carrier before talking with an experienced attorney and obtaining advice regarding their claim.

 Once an attorney has undertaken representation, all communications with the employer or insurance carriers should go through the attorney, and employees should follow the advice of their attorney with respect to the claim.

-In summary, there are three very important things to remember when injured at work:
+In summary, there are three very important things to do when injured on the job:

-- promptly notify the employer of the injury in writing & file this written notice with the North Carolina Industrial Commission;
+- Promptly notify the employer of the injury in writing and file this written notice (Form 18) with the North Carolina Industrial Commission;

-- obtain the advice of a workers’ compensation attorney.
-We have a North Carolina State Bar Certified Specialist in Worker Compensation ready and able to help answer your questions.
+- Obtain the advice of a Goldsboro workers’ compensation attorney.
+We have two Board-Certified Specialists in Workers’ Compensation ready and able to help answer your questions.

-In the event of an on the job injury or if you have questions regarding your rights in workers’ compensation, please speak to our Raleigh workers’ compensation lawyers at (800) 525-7111.
+In the event of an on-the-job injury, or if you have questions regarding your rights in workers’ compensation, please speak with a Goldsboro workers’ comp attorney in a free consultation today by calling 1-800-525-7111.